-Since the HOPE Study, several angiotensin converting enzyme inhibitors have been studied.
+Since the HOPE Study, researchers have studied several angiotensin-converting enzyme inhibitors.
 Most of the patients in those studies had an ST-elevation MI.
 Most patients had not received a PCI but had received fibrinolytic therapy or no reperfusion, so data on the benefit with the addition of ACE inhibitors in patients receiving PCI is limited.
-The research continued to demonstrate decreased mortality for patients with low left ventricular ejection fraction, heart failure or anterior myocardial infarctions that are begun on ACE inhibitors.
-Other positive effects have been decreasing in readmission for heart failure and decrease in the incidence of re-infarction.
+The research continued to demonstrate decreased mortality for patients with low left ventricular ejection fraction, heart failure, or anterior myocardial infarctions that begin on ACE inhibitors.
+Other positive effects have been a drop in readmission for heart failure and a decrease in the incidence of re-infarction.

 Angiotensin II causes direct vasoconstriction of precapillary arterioles and postcapillary venules, inhibits the reuptake of norepinephrine, stimulates the release of catecholamines from the adrenal medulla, reduces urinary excretion of sodium and water, stimulates synthesis and release of aldosterone, and stimulates hypertrophy of both vascular smooth muscle cells and cardiac myocytes.

 The exact mechanism of ACE inhibitors is not fully known.
-They do interfere with the renin-angiotensin-aldosterone system but their effect is not directly related to renin levels in the blood.
-ACE inhibitors, as the name implies, blocks angiotensin converting enzyme that converts angiotensin I to angiotensin II.
+They do interfere with the renin-angiotensin-aldosterone system, but their effect is not directly related to renin levels in the blood.
+ACE inhibitors, as the name implies, blocks an angiotensin-converting enzyme that converts angiotensin I to angiotensin II.
 Decreased production of angiotensin II enhances natriuresis, lowers blood pressure, and prevents remodeling of smooth muscle and cardiac myocytes.
 Lowered arterial and venous pressure reduces preload and afterload.
-Also, it is hypothesized that ACE inhibitors interfere with the degradation of bradykinin which is a peptide which causes vasodilation.
+Also, the hypothesis is that ACE inhibitors interfere with the degradation of bradykinin, which is a peptide that causes vasodilation.

-Captopril (Capoten) – Hypertension therapy is 25 mg either BID or TID with a maximum of 450 mg.
+Captopril – Hypertension therapy is 25 mg, either BID or TID, with a maximum of 450 mg.

 2. Dicarboxylic-containing ACE inhibitors: see table

-Fosinopril (Monopril) – Hypertension therapy dosing is 10 mg increasing to a maximum dose of 80 mg.
+Fosinopril – Hypertension therapy dosing is 10 mg, increasing to a maximum dose of 80 mg.
 May split into two equal doses during the day to control blood pressure.
-Heart failure therapy is 5 - 10 mg daily to a maximum dose of 40 mg.
+Heart failure therapy is 5 to 10 mg daily to a maximum dose of 40 mg.

 General information about dosing: